ssk-d/fireflutter/README.md

 - By default, all users had subscribed to `notify new comment unber my post` and `notify new comment under my comment` when they registered.

   - They can turn it off in settings page.
-(And you have to implement the settings.)
+You have to implement the settings screen.
+See [sample app's settings branch](https://github.com/thruthesky/fireflutter_sample_app/tree/settings) for the code.

-- When app boots the device will record its `push notification token` to Firestore and subscribe to `allTopic`.

-  - This means, when you released your app without push notification enabled at first,
-  - Then, you decided to enable push notification, the app will only begin to save `push notification token` to Firebase and subscribe to `allTopic` after the setting has enabled.
-  - But, all users had subscribed to `notify new comment unber my post` and `notify new comment under my comment` already.
-So, users no need to do anything to receive messages.

--
+- To test,

-When user registers,
+  - Run app in device A and login with user A and Run app in device B and login with user B
+  - User A creates a post
+  - User B creates a comment under the post
+  - And A will get a push notificaiton.
+  - Now, user A creates a comment under the comment of User B.
+  - Then, user B will get a push notificaiton.

 ## Social Login